kottarainen/aws-incident-management/README.md

 # Serverless Incident Management System (Bachelor Thesis Project)

-This project was developed as part of my Bachelor's thesis at **Vilnius Gediminas Technical University**.
+This project was developed as part of my Bachelor's thesis at **VilniusTech**.
 It is a **serverless, event-driven incident management system** designed to detect and automatically remediate availability, performance, and security incidents in AWS environments.

 ## Project Highlights